jenkinsci/marathon-plugin/README.md

 # Marathon Plugin for Jenkins

+##Background
+Marathon is a production-grade container orchestration platform for Mesosphere's Datacenter Operating System (DCOS) and Apache Mesos.
+Marathon is a meta framework: you can start other Mesos frameworks such as Chronos or Storm with it to ensure they survive machine failures.
+It can launch anything that can be launched in a standard shell.
+In fact, you can even start other Marathon instances via Marathon.

+##Summary
-Adds a _Marathon Deployment_ post-build item that updates an application within a target Marathon instance.
+This plugin adds a _Marathon Deployment_ post-build item that updates an application within a target Marathon instance.
 This can also be used within a workflow or pipeline plugin job.

 ## Requirements